LinuxForHealth/FHIR/docs/FHIRSearchConfiguration.md

 ```

 A few things to note are:
-- The Search Parameter specification includes an XPath entry.
-The XPath entry is included in the example, however added for completeness during extraction.
+- This SearchParameter includes an xpath element for completeness, but the IBM FHIR Server does not use the XPath during extraction; it only uses the expression (FHIRPath).
 - The Search Parameter uses `value` which applies to Choice data types which are determined based on the Search Parameter type and the Resource's data type.
 - Each time a resource is created or updated, the FHIR server evaluates the FHIRPath expression applicable to the resource type and indexes the values of the matching elements, making these available via FHIR Search via a parameter code that matches the `code` element on the `SearchParameter` definition.